-Venomous snakes are among the most interesting and colorful pets, but their bites are dangerous and potentially deadly.
-These snakes may issue a bite with venom or a dry bite.
-They pose a significant health risk to their owners and the wider public should they escape.
-That’s why each state has state laws on the ownership of ‘poisonous’ snakes.
+Venomous snakes are fascinating pets, but their bite can be deadly unless the right antivenom is administered.
+They can pose a major health risk to their owners and the wider public should they ever escape.
+That’s why there are detailed state laws on the ownership of poisonous snakes.

-It is vital that you check your local municipal and county law to make sure that you comply with those laws, too.
-Certain cities ban venomous snakes outright, while it’s legal to own them in the state in general.
-The law varies significantly depending on what part of America you live.
+It is vital that you check local municipal and county law to make sure that you comply with those laws.
+Certain cities ban venomous snakes outright, while it’s legal to own them in the state.
+The law varies significantly depending on what part of America you live in.

 In every state, the legality of owning certain wild or dangerous animals is regulated.
 And in most states, these laws pertain to venomous snakes as well as other animals.

-Most states require that you purchase a yearly permit for owning one, in the way you would buy a hunting license.
-However, in other states, it is entirely illegal.
+Most states require that you purchase a yearly permit in the way you would buy a hunting license.
+However, in other states, it is illegal.

 There are also federal laws related to wildlife that must be adhered to.
 No federal law says what kind of snake you can own, but how you catch, breed or sell them is regulated.

 Before we dive into the laws in each state, please do bear in mind that these are summations of relevant laws.